Getting an Unsecured Loan With Bad Credit

 It’s not easy to qualify for an unsecured loan with bad credit.
-However, things still come up -- you may need money to consolidate debts, pay for a repair, or cover the tax bill.
+However, things still come up—you may need money to consolidate debts, pay for a repair, or cover a tax bill.
 If you can’t pledge your home (or anything else) as collateral, is there any other way to borrow money?
 It is possible to get an unsecured loan, even when you have bad credit.
-Let’s review your options, and how attractive each one is.

 Not Many Options, No Good Options

-With bad credit, it's important to understand that your options are limited; there are no attractive solutions, but there might be acceptable solutions.
-If you really need money, you'll just have to pick the option that will be easiest to move on from once you’re back on your feet.
+With bad credit, it's important to understand that your options are limited.
+There are no attractive solutions, but there might be acceptable solutions.
+If you really need money, you'll have to pick the option that will be easiest to move on from once you’re back on your feet.

 See if you can avoid using unsecured loans altogether.
-They tend to have the highest interest rates (there’s nothing for the bank to sell) and they are difficult to qualify for.
-Consider whether or not you have any collateral -- even if it’s not equity in a home -- that will help encourage lenders to hand over some cash.
+They tend to have the highest interest rates (there’s nothing for the bank to sell) and are difficult to qualify for.
+Consider whether or not you have any collateral—even if it’s not equity in a home—that will encourage lenders to hand over some cash.

 Using a Co-Signer